Fiberglass Pools: Pros, Cons, and Other Considerations

 Fiberglass pools have faster installation times

-Want your concrete pool fully built, in the ground, and full of water in two days?
+Want your concrete pool fully built, in the ground, and full of water in less than a week?

 It ain't happening.
 Unfortunately for concrete (gunite) pool fanatics, concrete pools are built from scratch, with long periods of time for the concrete to cure, thus leading to longer installation times.